Peaky's painting sketch #6, £595

 Dameon considers the human condition and contemplates the experiences of alienation, despair and abuse of power inherent in modernity.
 He traces recurring patterns of behaviour in the west since antiquity.
 Fore fronting a new renaissance in painting through his contemplation of historic recurrence; if there are lessons to impart, they are found in such recurring patterns.

 His interest and focus is in the timeless truths about human nature; those things which lie within its relationship to the reality of the poor and forgotten and those that exploit.
 Dameon's paintings are a visual depiction of what can lie beneath the surface; at times in a seemingly innocent image.
-Dameon captures his subject's quiet desperation and melancholy with full emotional tension, portrayed against everyday back-drops where the drama unfolds.
+Dameon captures his subject's lives with full emotional tension, portrayed against everyday back-drops where the drama unfolds.